RedPillAnalytics/gradle-properties/README.md

-# gradle-properties
+# gradle-template
-A gradle plugin used to make project properties easier to manage.
+A template for applying common functionality to all the Red Pill Analytics Gradle plugins.